demisto/content/Packs/OpsGenie/Integrations/OpsGenieV3/README.md

 Integration with Atlassian OpsGenie
-This integration was integrated and tested with version xx of OpsGenieV3
+This integration was integrated and tested with OpsGenie

 Some changes have been made that might affect your existing content.
 If you are upgrading from a previous of this integration, see [Breaking Changes](#breaking-changes-from-the-previous-version-of-this-integration-opsgenie-v3).